fossasia/pslab-desktop/README.md

 There are installers as `.exe` executables, based on NSIS.

-If you are using [Chocolatey](https://chocolatey.org/), you can install the app:
+If you are using [Chocolatey](https://chocolatey.org/), you can install the app via:
 ```
 choco install pslab-desktop
 ```